symentis/BlackNest/README.md

 }
 ```

-And another spec function for this.
+And one more spec for this.

 ```swift
 func tupleSum(input: (Int, Int), expect: (Int)) throws -> Int {